pytorch/tutorials/advanced_source/cpp_custom_ops.rst

    }

-In order to use this from PyTorch’s Python frontend, we need to register it as a PyTorch operator using the TORCH_LIBRARY API.
+In order to use this from PyTorch’s Python frontend, we need to register it as a PyTorch operator using the ``TORCH_LIBRARY`` API.
 This will automatically bind the operator to Python.

 Operator registration is a two step-process:

-- we need to define the operator (so that PyTorch knows about it)
+- **Defining the operator** - This step ensures that PyTorch is aware of the new operator.
-- we need to register various backend implementations (e.g. CPU/CUDA) to the operator
+- **Registering backend implementations** - In this step, implementations for various backends, such as CPU and CUDA, are associated with the operator.

 How to define an operator
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-To define an operator:
+To define an operator, follow these steps:

-- select a namespace for an operator.
+1. select a namespace for an operator.
 We recommend the namespace be the name of your top-level project; we’ll use "extension_cpp" in our tutorial.
-- provide a schema string that specifies the input/output types of the operator and if an input Tensors will be mutated.
+2. provide a schema string that specifies the input/output types of the operator and if an input Tensors will be mutated.
 We support more types in addition to Tensor and float;
    please see `The Custom Operators Manual <https://pytorch.org/docs/main/notes/custom_operators.html>`_ for more details.

-If you are authoring an operator that can mutate its input Tensors, please see here (:ref:`mutable-ops`) for how to specify that.
+   * If you are authoring an operator that can mutate its input Tensors, please see here (:ref:`mutable-ops`) for how to specify that.

 .. code-block:: cpp

   TORCH_LIBRARY(extension_cpp, m) {
      // Note that "float" in the schema corresponds to the C++ double type
      // and the Python float type.